PrestoConFuoco1/Echo-bot/README.md

 it contains help message, default number of repeats and so on.
 This is similar to the Reader monad.
-Its second purpose is to provide some effectful functions that use internal state of the server.
+Its second purpose is to provide some effectful functions that use internal state of the bot.
 For example, for both messagers it provides functions that are working with (User, Repeat number) map (findUser, insertUser and so on).

 The definition of handle can be found in `App/Handle.hs` module, `Handle s m`.